Jazz Chisholm Player Props: Marlins vs. Braves

 Jazz Chisholm At The Plate

-- In 67.9% of his games this season (19 of 28), Chisholm has picked up at least one hit, and in six of those games (21.4%) he recorded more than one.
+- Chisholm has picked up a hit in 65.5% of his 29 games this season, with at least two hits in 20.7% of those games.

-- He has gone deep in 17.9% of his games this season, and 4.3% of his plate appearances.
+- He has hit a home run in 17.2% of his games this season, and 4.2% of his trips to the plate.

-- In 10 games this year (35.7%), Chisholm has picked up an RBI, including two games with multiple runs batted in.
+- Chisholm has driven in a run in 10 games this season (34.5%), including two games with multiple runs batted in.

-- He has scored at least one run 10 times this year (35.7%), including one multi-run game.
+- In 10 of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.